 "The story would be too long," he returned.
-"I know that there is among people a morbid curios-ity to know all about the fate of a self-murderer.
+"I know that there is among people a morbid curiosity to know all about the fate of a self-murderer.
 I do not wish to conceal any feeling or thought that would gratify you.
 My condition, long before my last day on the earth, was awful.
-Gambling and intemperance, with other excesses destructive to both body and soul, led me on to the end.
+Gambling and Intemperance, with other excesses destructive to both body and soul, led me on to the end.
 One of my worst passions was pride.
 My pride did not beget self respect, but a feeling of scorn and bitterness toward my enemies.
 It got me into trouble frequently.
-I would light when my pride was roused, no matter who was the assailant.
+I would fight when my pride was roused, no matter who was the assailant.
 This, with intoxicating drink, threw me into prison.
-I regret, ex-ceedingly regret, my early pride.
+I regret, exceedingly regret, my carly pride.
 It caused me to think that I knew everything better than my mother did.
-I frequently disobeyed her injunctions, because I thought that I mus wher than either father or mother.
-In the fulness of my soul I regret this earliest sin of my life-1 was too proud ! too proud !'
-The medium was here silent.
+I frequently disobeyed her injunctions, because I thought that I man wher than either father or mother.
+In the fulness of my soul I regret this earliest sin of my life-I was too proud! too proud!

+The medium was here stient.
 He seemed to sleep very soundly.
-Then, after a few minutes, he opened his mouth mechanically, as before, and his tongue slowly said : "The last events of my life in the dungeon are too painful to revive.
-I shought, in my pride, that I was the object of the spite of every officer on the Island.
+Then, after a few minutes, he opened his mouth mechanically, as before, and his tongue slowly said :

+The last events of my life in the dungeon are too painful to revive.
+I skought, in my pride, that I was the object of the spite of every officer on the Island.
 Everybody's finger was straightened at me.
 I longed to mete out the most inhuman punishments upon the heads of my tormentors."
 "Did you live at home during the years of your boyhood?"
 I asked.
-"At home?' he exclaimed ; "that word has no charm for me.
+At home?" he exclaimed; "that word has no charm for me.
 In my twelfth year I started in the world for myself.
 On a cold dark midnight, when the dogs barked in the bleak streets, I left my father's house.
 I wandered to and fro all night.
-Next morning, with my bundle and fifty dollars stolen from my mother-not thinking I was doing wrong (oh, I was so proud !)-I found a captain, who gave me a situation on his ship, which was bound or China.
+Next morning, with my bundle and fifty dollars stolen from my mother-not thinking I was doing wrong (oh, I was so proud !)-I tound a captain, who gave me a situation on his ship, which was bound or China.
 There was a criminal lurking in my character.
 After being at sea a few weeks, I longed for a vessel of my own.
 I pitied the fool who would spend his days in doing the bidding of any man.
 I hated the captain and the mate.
-They ordered me about the deck as though 1 was a dog (oh, I was so proud /) 'Look out,' said I, angrily, to the captain one day; 'look out, or I'll make a peddler's pack of you !'
+They ordered me about the deck as though I was a dog (oh, I was so proud!)
+'Look out,' said I, angrily, to the captain one day; 'look out, or I'll make a peddler's pack of you!'
 For this hasty speech the captain compelled me to stay two weeks in the farthest corner of the dirty old cabin.
 I had neither food nor bed that would suit a dog.
 I was left to die or to grow up a thief, in that ship's dark hole.
-Nothing broke my pride !
-When the captain let me loose, 1 felt like a little tiger towards him, and continued to hate him until I sailed back to New York.'
-The medium again rested as if in a slumber.
-Perhaps ten minutes passed ere he resumed the narra-
+Nothing broke my pride!
+When the captain let me loose, I felt like a little tiger towards him, and continued to hate him until I sailed back to New York.'

+haps ten minutes passed ere he resumed the narra-